 Treated with antibiotics

 Gonorrhoea is a bacteria that is sexually transmitted.
-In 2019, about 3 200 cases were diagnosed in Sweden.
+In 2021, 2 700 cases of gonorrhea were reported in Sweden.
 About half of the reported cases concern transmission between men who have sex with men.
 Gonorrhoea has increased dramatically during the last years.
-Between 2016-2017, the number of cases increased by 42 %.

 Gonorrhoea is an STI that is transmitted through contact with mucous membranes or through contact between bodily fluids and mucous membranes.
 It is easily transmitted.
 The infection can affect the genitalia, anus, eyes or throat.
 Most infections occur in the genitalia and anus, but there’s a great risk that the throat is infected.
 Gonorrhoea is most easily transmitted through vaginal and anal intercourse.
 The best way of lowering the risk of transmission is therefore to use a condom in anal and vaginal intercourse or to have sex without intercourse.